ZupIT/beagle-docs/content/en/home/API/Actions/Condition.md

 ## What is it?

-It is an action that has a boolean parameter and according to the value the action runs onTrue or onFalse.
+It is an action that has a boolean parameter and, according to the value, the action runs onTrue or onFalse.

 | Attribute | Type                                                 | Required | Definition                                                       |
 | :-------- | :--------------------------------------------------- | :------: | :--------------------------------------------------------------- |